zclere/BLUCCI/README.md

 # BLUCCI

-This is a Magazine App that you can use to store your fav magazines and share with people you love,
+This is a Magazine App that you can use to store your fav magazines and share with people you love.

-##Installation
+## Installation
 The master branch is the standard branch, we're gonna work with it to set this project up.

-##STEP 1:
+## STEP 1:
 Download/Fork this project

 Open terminal inside the root folder